 Note we do not supply the insulation.
 Any builder's merchant will have Celotex or Kingspan insulation in stock.
 The quote is based on clipping the pipe direct to the insulation board.
 We do supply pipe clips.
-We recommend 65 mm of screed on top of the insulation for concrete floors, for timber suspended floors see website or manual.
-50 mm fibre screed or Anhydrite screed can also be used.
+We recommend 65 mm - 75 mm of screed on top of the insulation for concrete floors.
+It is also possible to use 50 mm fibre screed or 50 mm liquid (Anhydrite) screed.

 The screed must be allowed to dry for a minimum of 4 to 6 weeks before the heating is operated.
 As the system is used for the first time, the mixing valve must be set to minimum setting to let the moisture in the screed to dry out.
 The temperature should be increased by two degrees every day until the mixing valve is set at 45°C. Floorboards must have moisture content lower than 7 % before they are installed.
 We do not recommend floorboards thicker than 25 mm, see website link under technical for more information about floorboards.
 Always check with the manufacturers of any floor finish that it will work with underfloor heating.
+It is important that not any floor finish is laid on the concrete until it is 100 % dry.